cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Write the built resources to the file system

-The constructed resources will be configured according to the [Asset Bundle](../../asset/bundle.md#%E9%85%8D%E7%BD%AE%E6%96%B9%E6%B3%95) and distributed in different locations.
+The built resources will be distributed in different locations according to the configuration of the [Asset Bundle](../../asset/bundle.md#configuration).
 After the build is completed, the Asset Bundle will be packaged into the `assets/[Bundle name]` under the corresponding platform release package directory.
 The directory structure is as follows:

 ![build-engine](./build-guide/bundle.png)